Roman Catholic

 details of death

-During the Prussian rule in partitioned Poland, while taking education at the Gymnasium in Krotoszyn — till 1899 — member of the Polish self–education clandestine organization Thomas Zan Society.
+During the Prussian rule (partitions of Poland), while studying at the Germ.
+Königliche Wilhelm–Gymnasium (Eng.
+King Wilhelm Gymnasium) in Krotoszyn — till 1899 — a member of the Polish self–educational clandestine organization Thomas Zan Society.

-In 1908, after German denunciations — accused by the Germans of „negligently” holding a service on the anniversary of the birth of the German Emperor, William II, teaching religion to German children in Polish, and giving patriotic speeches calling for efforts to revive the Polish state — as a result transferred to another parish (Biezdrowo).
+In 1908, after German denunciations, accused of „negligently” conducting a service on the anniversary of the birth of the German Emperor, William II, teaching religion to German children in Polish, and delivering patriotic speeches calling for efforts to restore the Polish state — as a result, transferred to another parish (Biezdrowo).

-After German invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested by the Germans on 05.10.1941, as part of the action to eliminate the Polish Catholic clergy in the Germ.
-Reichsgau Wartheland (pl.
-Wartheland) province, established in the occupied Greater Poland region.
+Arrested by the Germans on 05.10.1941, as part of the action to eliminate the Polish Catholic clergy in the Germ.
+Reichsgau Wartheland province, established in the occupied Greater Poland region.

 Jailed in KL Posen (Fort VII) concentration camp.